Canon SX50 vs Olympus E-450

 |17.||Panasonic FZ150||Y||stereo / -||-||-||mini||2.0||-||-||-|

-Both the SX50 and the E-450 have been discontinued, but can regularly be found used on eBay.
+Both the SX50 and the E-450 have been discontinued, but can regularly be found used on ebay.
 The SX50 was replaced by the Canon SX60, while the E-450 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SX50 and E-450 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Olympus E-450 Manual.

 So what conclusions can be drawn?
 Is the Canon SX50 better than the Olympus E-450 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.